Strong coupling constant from moments of quarkonium correlators revisited: Introduction

 The rest of the paper is organized as follows.
-In section II we review the general aspects of $\alpha_s$ determination from the moments of quarkonium correlators.
-In section III we discuss the continuum extrapolations of the moments.
-Section IV contains the determination of the strong coupling constant.
-In section V we provide additional consistency checks for $\alpha_s$ determinations based on the ratio of the moments.
-Finally our conclusions are presented in section VI.
+In section \ref{sec:mom} we review the general aspects of $\alpha_s$ determination from the moments of quarkonium correlators.
+In section \ref{sec:cont} we discuss the continuum extrapolations of the moments.
+Section \ref{sec:alpha} contains the determination of the strong coupling constant.
+Finally our conclusions are presented in section \ref{sec:concl}.